VasiKumar/Traffic-management-AI/PROJECT_DOCUMENTATION.md

 This allows supervised ML training without manual annotation while incorporating operational conditions.

+The ML model learns from both traffic features and contextual conditions, allowing it to capture more complex patterns than fixed rule-based systems.

 ### 8.3 Decision Role of ML

 ML is not only used for display classification.
 The predicted traffic level now directly controls: